alplky/sql-challenge/README.md

 Conduct research on employees working in the 1980s and 1990s at the company Pewlett Hackard.
 The only data that remains from the time period are 6 CSV files.

 ## Objectives
-This reseach project consists of designing the tables that will hold the CSV data, import the CSVs into a SQL database, and answer a series of questions about the data.
-The taks will consist of:
+This research project consists of designing the tables that will hold the CSV data, import the CSVs into a SQL database, and answer a series of questions about the data.
+The tasks will consist of:

     1. Data Modeling
     2. Data Engineering